Blackie Lawless: W.A.S.P.

 W.A.S.P. underwent numerous lineup changes, with Lawless being the last remaining original member and chief songwriter.
 Many of his songs tend to deal with religious or apocalyptic themes, due to his Christian upbringing.
-Lawless has stated in recent interviews that he has returned to the Christian faith and considers himself a born-again Christian.
+Lawless has stated in interviews that he has returned to the Christian faith and considers himself a born-again Christian.

 Lawless cites influences which include AC/DC, Black Sabbath, the Beatles, Kiss, and Alice Cooper.

 Lawless's stage theatrics are heavily influenced by Alice Cooper and Kiss, often imitating Gene Simmons and/or Paul Stanley during performances.

 In the mid-1980s, W.A.S.P. faced controversy as Lawless spoke out in defense of heavy metal music against the Parents Music Resource Center after the band faced intense scrutiny for their single "Animal (F**k Like a Beast)".

 Despite this, the band achieved their greatest success from 1985 to 1988, with several hit singles including "L.O.V.E.
 Machine", "I Wanna Be Somebody", and "Wild Child".
+In November 2022, Lawless admitted during a Q&A session that he and the band use backing tracks in their live performances.

+In a 1989 interview with Erica Ehm, Blackie Lawless stated that he had been shot at twice due to band-related circumstances.
+This, with the combination of excessive death threats, resulted in the FBI "living with him" for a month.
+During the same interview, Blackie had stated that at one point he wanted to be a senator.